sushmaakoju/study-work-reports/university-of-colorado-boulder/README.md

 The course projects and details are at:
 <a href="https://github.com/sushmaakoju/GIS-5603"> GIS in the Social and Natural Sciences Assignments </a>

-- <a href="https://github.com/sushmaakoju/GIS-5603/blob/master/a1_sushma_akoju.pdf"> Analysis of resolutions for a production of spatial layers that describe distribution of ponds in Urban City Planning. </a>
+- <a href="https://github.com/sushmaakoju/GIS-5603/blob/master/a1_sushma_akoju.pdf"> Analysis of resolutions for production of spatial layers that describe the distribution of ponds in Urban City Planning. </a>

 - <a href="https://github.com/sushmaakoju/GIS-5603/blob/master/a2_sushma_akoju.pdf"> Analysis to  map suitable sites for Tourism development in Colorado state, to investigate the local real estate market and other conditions related to accessibility, land cover and land use. </a>